-Waking up in Caernarforn, we spent the morning exploring its castle, where the investiture of the Prince of Wales took place in 1911 and again in 1969 for Prince Charles.
+Waking up in Caernarforn, we spent the morning exploring the castle grounds where the investiture of the Prince of Wales took place in 1911 and again in 1969 for Prince Charles.

-We then drove out for a detour to Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, the world’s second longest town name after Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu in New Zealand.
+After an hour here we then drove out for a detour to *inhale* … Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, the world’s second longest town name) after Taumatawhakatangihangakoauauotamateaturipukakapikimaungahoronukupokaiwhenuakitanatahu in New Zealand).

 Name too long for you?
 You can also refer to the town by its (relatively) shorter and easier to pronounce name of Llanfairpwllgwyngyll or Llanfair Pwllgwyngyll:

-The best place to get a photo of it is at the train station.
+The best place to get a photo of the whole town name is at the train station.

-After an hour here we then dropped off our bags at our final rest stop at CitySuites Aparthotel.
-As some of us freshened up, 4 stalwart drivers hit the road for one final drive to Manchester Airport where to return our 4 cars to finish the road trip.
+After a few hours here walking around and having lunch, we then said our goodbyes to Wales.
+About an hour east led us back into England and the city of Manchester where we dropped off our bags at our final stop at CitySuites Aparthotel.
+As some of us freshened up, 4 stalwart drivers hit the road for one final drive to Manchester Airport where to return our cars to finish the road trip.
 Don’t worry, I got their dinner.

-As the drivers returned via Uber, the rest of us walked over 10 minutes into the city for one last meal together.
+As the drivers returned via Uber, the rest of us walked over 10 minutes into the city for one last dinner together.
 At Nishant’s insistence, we couldn’t leave the UK without trying British Indian food, which he argues serves better Indian fare than the subcontinent of India itself.
-Because of group size, we chose to go with the perennial crowd-pleaser of Dishoom in Manchester for our final group dinner at 6:30pm.
+Because of group size, we chose to go with the perennial crowd-pleaser of Dishoom in Manchester.

 And more quickly than ever, before we knew it.
 It was time to say goodbye.